statsd/statsd/README.md

-maintain frequencies for each bin as specified by the (non-inclusive) upper limits in the array. (`'inf'` can be used to denote infinity, which is highly recommended, as high outliers will not be accounted for if your last upper limit is too low). a lower limit of 0 is assumed.
+maintain frequencies for each bin as specified by the (non-inclusive) upper limits in the array. (`'inf'` can be used to denote infinity, which is highly recommended, as high outliers will not be accounted for if your last upper limit is too low).
+A lower limit of 0 is assumed.
+Note that this is actually more powerful than real histograms, as you can make your bins arbitrarily wide if you want to.
+Though if you want to view real histograms, you should make your bins equally wide (equally sized class intervals).

 Sampling
 --------